AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> interrupt

 :menuselection:`Debug --> Interrupt`
   Asynchronously interrupt the program being debugged.
-Note that depending on the state of the program, you may stop it in low-level system code that does not have debug information, or in some cases, not even a coherent state.
+Depending on the state of the program, you may stop it in low-level system code that does not have debug information or, in some cases, not even a coherent state.
 Use of breakpoints is preferable to interrupting programs.
-Interrupting programs is nevertheless required in some situations, for example when the program appears to be in an infinite (or at least very time-consuming) loop.
+  However, interrupting programs is nevertheless required in some situations, for example when the program appears to be in an infinite (or at least very long) loop.

 .. index:: menu; debug --> terminate current